The George and Heart House

 Hollywood-styled boudoir Burley and Field (where we stayed) is at the top of the stairs.
 We loved its glitzy bedhead and glam bedspread, oriental touches and black wash basin.
 Adjacent is beach hut-inspired The Snug, clad in tongue-and-groove planking dressed in peach and leopard print.
 These two rooms share a cool, spacious bathroom, with a big walk-in shower and generous sink across the hallway.
 Families should book these two together.

-Since our visit the two-bedroom Heritage Suite with open plan living-dining area and TV nook has been added on the middle floor.
+Since our visit the two-bedroom Heritage Suite with open plan living-dining-kitchenette area (with coffee machine, mini-fridge, toaster and kettle) and TV nook has been added on the middle floor.
 The master bedroom has a luxurious feel with a velvet headboard, a kingsize bed and statement wallpaper; there's an additional twin bedroom with free-standing bathtub (beds can convert to daybeds if you're not with family or friends) and a wet room with walk-in shower.

 Features include: